AetherDAO-Repositories/AetherDAO-Documents/whitepaper.md

 The originAether tokens will be minted a single time with a total supply of 10 Million.
 - 10% shall be allocated to the ADAOcommunity treasury.
 - 10% shall be allocated for promotional purposes.
-- 80% shall be allocated to the ADAO staking portal for holders of ADAO lp tokens to stake and earn originAether
+- 71.8% shall be allocated to the ADAO staking portal for holders of ADAO lp tokens to stake and earn originAether
+- 8.2% shall be allocated to the team.

-The originAether will be distributed over the course of 142 epochs:
+The originAether will be distributed over the course of 60 epochs:
 - 200,000 per epoch for the first 12 epochs. - 2,400,000
 - 160,000 per epoch for the next 12 epochs. - 1,920,000
 - 120,000 per epoch for the next 12 epochs. - 1,420,000
 - 80,000 per epoch for the next 12 epochs. - 960,000
 - 40,000 per epoch for the next 12 epochs. - 480,000
-- 10,000 per epoch for 82 epochs. - 820,000

 ## Staking
 Staking payouts occur with a maximum frequency set in the governance module, for example 24 hours.